-To address this scientific gap, we study a real case of a platform that emerged in the Italian banking sector: ABILabChain.
-The project, promoted by ABI Lab1, started addressing the streamlining of interbank reconciliation with the Spunta Banca project and led to the creation of one of the largest blockchain platform ecosystems worldwide, with nearly 100 banks participating as nodes.
-We consider the ABILabChain as correspondent to the definition of industry platform provided by Gawer (2014): "a building block, providing an essential function to a technological system - which acts as a foundation upon which other firms, loosely organized in an innovation ecosystem, can develop complementary products, technologies or services".

-Hence, this work aims to understand how an industry platform based on blockchain could be realized and what are the implication of the adoption of blockchain on the role of the platform owner.

-The analysis of the case led to a clearer view of the design of such a platform and the understanding of the practices followed by ABI Lab during the process that brought to the creation of the ABILabChain, from prototypes to pilots and live deployment.
+To address this scientific gap, we study a real case that emerged in the Italian banking sector: the Spunta Banca project.
+The project, promoted by ABI Lab, started addressing the streamlining of interbank reconciliation and led to the creation of one of the largest blockchain platform ecosystems worldwide.
+This work aims to understand how a decentralized platform based on blockchain could be realized and what is the role of the platform leader.
+The analysis of the case led to a clearer view of the creation of such a platform and the understanding of the practices followed by ABI Lab in its role.
+The article describes the process that brought to the creation of the platform, from prototypes to pilots and live deployment.

-1 ABI Lab is the Centre of Research and Innovation for Banks sponsored by ABI (the Italian Banking Association) with a view to encouraging dialogue between banks and innovation partners.

 By providing a description of a blockchain platform and how it has been created, this research contributes to the literature on collaboration and cooperation between organizations.
 From a practitioner's perspective, this research highlights the role of a platform orchestrator and the main decision taken in launching a platform that it does not own or control.
 These findings can help companies that are still struggling with the great effort of creating decentralized digital platforms with blockchain, together with the still unclear understanding of how they can create value.